Probabilistic Domain Adaptation for Biomedical Image Segmentation: Methods

 \paragraph{Probabilistic segmentation:} Probabilistic segmentation methods have been introduced to account for the inherent uncertainty of the segmentation tasks: in many cases there is not a single "true" segmentation solution, but rather a distribution.
 For example, in the case of radiology, lesions are often annotated differently by experts, without a definite consensus solution.
 To model this label uncertainty, probabilistic segmentation methods enable sampling diverse segmentation results instead of providing a deterministic result.
-Here, we use the PUNet \cite{kohl_probabilistic_2019}: it combines a UNet \cite{ronneberger2015u}, which learns deterministic features, with a conditional variational autoencoder \cite{NIPS2015_8d55a249} that enables sampling.
+Here, we use the PUNet \cite{punet}: it combines a UNet \cite{unet}, which learns deterministic features, with a conditional variational autoencoder \cite{cvae} that enables sampling.
 During training it uses a prior encoder, which sees only the images, and a posterior encoder, which sees the images and labels.
 Both encoders map their respective inputs to the parameters of a multi-dimensional gaussian distribution; sampling from it yields representations in a latent space.
 The latent samples from the posterior and the UNet features are concatenated and passed to additional layers to obtain the segmentation result.
 The architecture is trained using a variational loss term $L_{var}$ that minimizes the distance between the distributions of the prior and posterior encoder, and a reconstruction loss term $L_{rec}$ that minimizes the difference between prediction and labels.
 For inference the prior encoder is used for sampling.
-See Fig.~\ref{fig2} for an overview of the PUNet architecture and training.
+See Fig.~\ref{fig:punet} for an overview of the PUNet architecture and training.

-Here, we use the PUNet to sample diverse predictions and implement better pseudo-label filtering compared to thresholding the predictions of a deterministic model.
+Here, we use the PUNet to sample diverse predictions and to implement pseudo-label filtering based on these predictions.
 We introduce the \textit{consensus response} $C$.
 Given predictions $m(x_i)^k_j$ from a PUNet $m$ for pixel $i$, class $k$ and sample $j$, the per pixel response $c_i$ is:

 Here, $\theta$ denotes the threshold parameter, $N$ the number of samples and $K$ the number of classes.
 This expression generalizes the thresholding approach for a single prediction, which is recovered for $N=1$.
 See the next paragraph for how $C$ is used for pseudo-label filtering.